Series and repetitions in the gym, how many do I have to have good results?

 Although the recommendation is between 6 to 12 reps, this does not mean that you cannot go above or below this number, just that much of your training should be done on this number of reps.

-You can sometimes use lower repetitions to work from force, and sometimes higher repetitions, which also have some advantages.
+You can sometimes use lower repetitions to work the force, and sometimes higher repetitions, which also have some advantages.

 Finally, if you like to do a half-weight warm-up series before, that series doesn't count for the weekly total.